 What is an Exception in Java?

-Exception: An event which disrupts the normal execution of a program is known as exception
+Ans: Exception: An event that disrupts the normal execution of a program is known as an exception

 What is an Exception handling in Java?

-Explain the exception hierarchy in Java?
-Whether multiple catches is possible for a single try block?
+Explain the exception hierarchy in Java.
+Are multiple catches possible for a single try block?

-Ans: Throwable class is the root class for every exception, and it branches out to 2 main categories, i.e., Exception & Error
+Ans: The throwable class is the root class for every exception, and it branches out to 2 main categories, i.e., Exception & Error

 What is the difference between Exception v/s Error in Java?

-• The error is due to a lack of system resources, and it is non-recoverable.
-Therefore it isn’t feasible to handled by the programmer
+- The error is due to a lack of system resources, and it is non-recoverable.
+Therefore it isn’t feasible to handle the programmer

-• The exception is due to programmatic logic, and it is recoverable.
-Therefore it must be handled using either try-catch block or throws clause
+- The exception is due to programmatic logic, and it is recoverable.
+Therefore it must be handled using either a try-catch block or a throws clause

 What is the superclass for Exception & Error in Java?